BladeZhenLei/Riemann-Hypothesis/README.md

 <p/>
 Consider the sum
 $$\zeta(s)=\sum_{n=1}^{\infty}\frac{1}{n^s}=\frac{1}{1^s}+\frac{1}{2^s}+\frac{1}{3^s}+...,$$
-its simplist case will be $s=1$, where it becomes the harmonic series
+its simplest case takes place when $s=1$, the harmonic series
 $$H(s)=\sum_{n=1}^{\infty}\frac{1}{n}=\frac{1}{1}+\frac{1}{2}+\frac{1}{3}+...,$$
-this clearly diverges.
+this clearly diverges (review from calculus).
+Now, we also know that any real $s\neq1$

 (to be continued...)